Ardiannaa008/Planwyn/README.md

 #Planwyn

-**Planwyn** is a sleek and user-friendly productivity web app designed to help users plan their day, manage tasks efficiently, and cultivate a positive mindset.
+**Planwyn** is a sleek and user-friendly productivity web app designed to help users plan their day and manage tasks efficiently.

 ## Features